StenaIT/stenajs-webui/packages/redux/README.md

 This reducer stores a single entity.
 It can be replaced and partially updated.

+### entity-list-reducer

+This reducer stores a list and provides actions for manipulating the items in the list.

 ### entity-crud-status-reducer

 This reducer uses entity-by-id-reducer to store information about current